-Lockdown Shakes the Foundations in Health and Beauty
+Lockdown Shakes The Foundations In Health And Beauty

 The lockdown due to the COVID-19 pandemic in the UK has brought rapid change to our structures and routines.
 One aspect for many that we likely did not comprehend at the start of the lockdown, as it was not understood quite how long the restrictions would last, is the impact it would have on our personal care and beauty routines.
 For many of the population, a trip to the hairdresser or nail technician is a monthly occurrence, but how has lockdown affected the way we look after ourselves or use cosmetics?
 What kinds of products will we prioritise, and which will be leave in pre-lockdown?
 Will consumers favour high-end products or will cheaper brands fair better?
 A member of our beauty market research team delves into the particulars in this article.

-Re-creating Salon Treatments at Home
+Re-creating Salon Treatments At Home

 The somewhat obvious winners in the light of the pandemic were sanitary products such as hand sanitisers and soaps.
 However, as the months of restrictions passed, shoppers started to look for a way to maintain their beauty routine whilst in a state of lockdown.
 With salons closed, many shoppers turned to buying hair care online.
 Retailers such as Boots and Superdrug found demand challenging to keep up with.
 Many hair dyes and associated haircare products were sold out for weeks, with online shopping queues forming and restrictions on the amount that shoppers could buy.
 According to reports, hair dye became Boots’ top search term on their website for three weeks within April.

 It seems that as the lockdown has continued, shoppers are looking to not miss out on their beauty regimes and personal care items, possibly in a bid to re-create the salon feeling at home.
 A poll held by YouGov showed that 3 in 10 Britons are buying clothes or beauty products during the lockdown.
 Another poll revealed that beauty products come in a second behind groceries when looking into what consumers are buying during the lockdown.
 It seems, in light of this information, that it is no surprise that L’Oreal have reported that their first quarter sales in China actually increased by 6.4% on the previous year in the same period.
 However, it must be taken into account that China are ahead of others in terms of reducing lockdown restrictions.
 Online beauty sales in the UK as a whole have increased 53%, with most in-demand products being nail kits, cuticle oils, face-masks and haircare.
 For some, post-lockdown may mean that they decide to tighten the purse strings and continue to bring the salon experience home.